jackluson/vscode-pomodoro-clock/README.md

 - Follow [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 - After each pomodoro, we have a short break.
 We have long break in 1 times each 4 (can be customized) short break times.
 - Extension show a count down(can be customized) clock and name of process.
-- Extension will show an information box to announce.
+- When the time is up, there will be a notification prompt and a shortcut action button.
-- Be able to Start timer、Pause timer、Restart Timer、 Reset timer.
+- Ability to Start timer、Pause timer、Restart Timer、 Reset timer on statu bar.
+- Provides a simple statistical function that can count the number of Pomodoro clocks today

 > Tip: You can click the clock to toggle `countdown` display.
 > You can also use it as a simple timer when the `pomodoroClock.countdown` is `false`